Yellowstone Lower Loop: Itinerary, Map, and 10 Best Stops

 5. West Thumb Geyser Basin*

-West Thumb Geyser Basin is a beautiful area where geothermal features meet the waters of Yellowstone Lake.
-This basin is home to geysers, hot springs, and mud pots, some of which are located underwater.
-The boardwalk trails lead you past colorful springs like Abyss Pool and Fishing Cone, offering stunning views of both the thermal features and the lake.
-The setting is especially beautiful in the morning light or at sunset, when the colors of the springs are reflected in the lake’s calm surface.
+One of the most fascinating places to experience Yellowstone Lake is West Thumb Geyser Basin, located right along the lake’s western edge.
+Here, colorful hot springs and steaming fumaroles sit just feet from the water, creating a surreal blend of fire and ice.
+The boardwalk trails lead you past colorful springs like Abyss Pool and Fishing Cone, and is especially beautiful in the morning light or at sunset, when the colors of the springs are reflected in the lake’s calm surface.
 It’s a relatively small but very photogenic area, perfect for a short stroll and unique photos.

 West Thumb Gesyer Basin